cam5/leadpages_wordpress_plugin/readme.md

 * 2.1.6.12
     * Fix for list elements with bold text, new lines from DOMDocument
+    * Fix for specific Leadbox set on static homepage not displayed

 * 2.1.6.11
     * Fix for `<doctype>` getting stripped off by DOMDocument